AvalonBay Communities (NYSE:AVB) Releases Q4 2022 Earnings Guidance

-AvalonBay Communities (NYSE:AVB – Get Rating) updated its fourth quarter 2022 earnings guidance on Thursday.
+AvalonBay Communities (NYSE:AVB – Get Rating) issued an update on its fourth quarter 2022 earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of $2.55-$2.65 for the period.
 The company issued revenue guidance of -.
 AvalonBay Communities also updated its FY 2022 guidance to $9.74-$9.84 EPS.

-The business also recently disclosed a quarterly dividend, which was paid on Monday, October 17th.
-Stockholders of record on Friday, September 30th were given a dividend of $1.59 per share.
-The ex-dividend date of this dividend was Thursday, September 29th.
-This represents a $6.36 dividend on an annualized basis and a dividend yield of 3.74%.
-AvalonBay Communities’s dividend payout ratio (DPR) is presently 109.28%.
+The company also recently disclosed a quarterly dividend, which was paid on Monday, October 17th.
+Shareholders of record on Friday, September 30th were given a dividend of $1.59 per share.
+This represents a $6.36 annualized dividend and a yield of 4.00%.
+The ex-dividend date was Thursday, September 29th.
+AvalonBay Communities’s payout ratio is 72.36%.

 AvalonBay Communities Company Profile